 Extra-curricular clubs provide opportunities for pupils to further develop the skills learnt in lessons and develop their creativity.
-We also arrange opportunities for students to experience a range of performances through trips and visits from professionals, including links with the Chichester Youth Theatre and Chichester Festival Theatre, Our Sixth Form drama students are encouraged to develop their leadership skills by running extra-curricular clubs and delivering a Theatre in the Community project in the summer term.
+We also arrange opportunities for students experience a range of performances through trips and visits from professionals, including links with the Chichester Youth Theatre and Chichester Festival Theatre.
+Our Sixth Form drama encouraged students are develop their leadership skills by running extra-curricular clubs and delivering a Theatre Community project in the summer term.
 We also have links with local theatres and theatre practitioners, providing students with a range of professional experiences.